 Next, we will travel to a little-known battlefield at Blackstock Plantation.
-At this beautiful spot, nearly untouched in the last 250 years, Patriot partisans under General Thomas Sumpter delivered a check to the famed British commander Banastre Tarleton.
+At this beautiful spot, nearly untouched in the last 250 years, Patriot partisans under General Thomas Sumter delivered a check to the famed British commander Banastre Tarleton.

 DAY 5 Spartanburg, Cowpens and King’s Mountain, SC; Greensboro, NC

 We will visit two of the best-known battlefields of the Southern Campaign: Two American victories that changed the trajectory of Cornwallis’s campaign, paving the way for his eventual defeat.